Chesburg History, Family Crest & Coats of Arms

 - Origins Available:

 The name Chesburg has a long Anglo-Saxon heritage.
-The name comes from when a family lived in Cheshire, a county in the northeast of England on the border with Wales.
+The name comes from when a family lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Chesburg family

 The surname Chesburg was first found in Lincolnshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Chesburg research.
 Another 127 words (9 lines of text) covering the years 1526, 1611, 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Chesburg History in all our PDF Extended History products and printed products wherever possible.